top of page

 Jake C

-Against the Raiders, the team were the beneficiaries of four touchdown passes from Dak Prescott, 93 rushing yards from Javonte Williams, 144 receiving yards from George Pickens and 66 from CeeDee Lamb.
+Against the Raiders, the team were the beneficiaries of four touchdown passes from Dak Prescott, 93 rushing yards from Javonte Williams, 144 receiving yards from George Pickens and 66 receiving yards from CeeDee Lamb.
 Both wideouts scored touchdowns.
 Defensively, the unit looked the best it had all season, registering four sacks, 1.5 of those courtesy of new addition Quinnen Williams.
+The secondary also played well.

-The Eagles, 8-2, defeated the Detroit Lions at home 16-9 in Week 11.
+Philadelphia, 8-2, defeated the Detroit Lions at home 16-9 in Week 11.
 Jalen Hurts was not his best in the game, completing 14-of-28 passes for 135 yards and no touchdowns.
 Running back Saquon Barkley rushed for 83 yards on just 3.2 yards per carry, which is a positive sign for a Cowboy front that held Raider running back Ashton Jeanty to just seven yards on six carries.
-Running the ball will still be a priority though for the Eagles against a defense that allows 131.4 yards per game on the ground.
+The Eagles will be without star tackle Lane Johnson on Sunday, but running the ball will still be a priority for the Eagles against a defense that allows 131.4 yards per game on the ground.
 The Eagles allow the 19th-most rushing yards per game at 114.1, and the Cowboys have the 12th-ranked rushing offense in the league at 120.0 per game.
+Eagles’ tackle Jalen Carter, who was ejected from Week 1’s game before a snap was played for spitting at Prescott, will be a challenge for the Cowboys’ offensive line.

 The Eagles are 15th-best against the pass at 212.7 yards allowed per game, and limited Lions’ star Amon-Ra St. Brown to just 42 yards on two catches in Week 11.
 Cornerback Quinyon Mitchell will be tested against Lamb and Pickens.
-Lamb in Week 1 totaled 110 yards on seven catches, while Pickens caught just three balls for 30 yards.
-Pickens though was crucial in that season opener in drawing defensive pass interference calls.
+Lamb in Week 1 totaled 110 yards on seven catches, but did have critical drops on the last drive.
+Pickens, meanwhile, caught just three balls for 30 yards.
+Pickens though was crucial in that season opener in drawing defensive pass interference calls down the field.

 This game will likely come down to whether the Cowboy secondary can contain DeVonta Smith and A.J.
 Brown again.
 Smith in Week 1 tallied just 16 yards on three receptions while Brown caught one pass for 8 yards.